-Prior to the occurrence of an emergency event, the LUMA Customer Experience Department activates the outbound telephone calls to Life Preserving Equipment Dependent (LPE) Customers.
+Prior to the occurrence of an emergency event, at least - 48 hours, as per the timeline in Annex D, Severe Weather Response, the LUMA Customer Experience Department activates the outbound telephone calls to Life Preserving Equipment Dependent (LPE) Customers.
 The telephone messages are customized and contain event information and LUMA preparation actions.
 This information addresses potential power outages and provides recommended protective actions to seek assistance from local public safety officials and human service agencies, as necessary.
+The steps for calls to LPE clients prior to a forecasted event are as follows:

-- Step 1 Contact the Billing Services team to get the up-to-date list of LPE Customers. - Step 2 Use the list to work with the GIS Specialist to see which LPE Customers are impacted due to the incident. - Step 3 Work with the Public Information Officer (PIO) to get approved customer communication to be used to contact the LPE Customers. - Step 4 Use the list of impacted (LPE) Customers to send to the Contact Center to have advisors do callouts.
+- Step 1 Contact the Billing Services team to get the up-to-date list of LPE Customers. - Step 2 Use the list to work with the GIS Specialist to see which LPE Customers are impacted due to the incident. - Step 3 Work with the Public Information Officer (PIO) to get approved customer communication to be used to contact the LPE Customers. - Step 4 Use the list of impacted LPE Customers to send to the Contact Center to have advisors do call-outs.
 Ensure the Contact Center does this in a timely fashion and reports the results back to the Customer Experience & Key Accounts Specialist (CUSE LEOC position). - Step 5 Provide updates to the LEOC on how many customers have been contacted.